Amyl And The Sniffers reveal 2022 North American tour

 “We needed to make a whole new thing,” frontwoman Amy Taylor Told NME earlier this year.
 “Higher production and all that, we wanted it to sound fucking awesome.”

-Amyl And The Sniffers’ 2022 North America and Canada tour dates are:
+Amyl And The Sniffers’ 2022 North America tour dates are:

 Tuesday 26 – Austin, Hotel Vegas